 A mere few blocks from the Gare de Nîmes, are some very transporting pieces of antiquity, so be prepared to take an obligatory photograph of the beautiful l’Église Saint-Paul de Nîmes, gawk at the Roman ruin the “Arena of Nîmes”, then sit on the stairs with your back to the new contemporary art gallery/library and decide which one merits the most attention – this century’s library behind you, or the extremely imposing Roman temple ‘Maison-Carrée’ (circa 4 to 7 CE) right in front of you.
 Of course, it is hard to compete with antiquities designed for the Caesar family – ultimately do both and avoid the soap-operatic crisis of conscience.

-There is a well-staffed local tourist bureau nearby – so get a map – and have them circle the neighbourhoods.
+There is a well-staffed local tourist bureau nearby – so get a map – and have them circle the street art neighbourhoods.
 Not too challenging in any language and it also alerts them to the purpose and importance that street art is to your visit.

 The Nîmes collection slideshow: